jguerradasilva/bytebank-fiap-aws-deploy/README.md

 ---

-## 📋 Descrição
+## 📋 Description

-**ByteBank** é uma aplicação bancária digital moderna desenvolvida em **React 19** com **TypeScript** e **Material-UI**, simulando funcionalidades reais de uma fintech.
-O projeto apresenta uma interface responsiva e intuitiva para gerenciamento de operações bancárias, com autenticação segura e integração completa com infraestrutura **AWS ECS Fargate**.
+**ByteBank** is a modern digital banking application developed with **React 19**, **TypeScript**, and **Material-UI**, simulating real fintech functionalities.
+The project features a responsive and intuitive interface for banking operations management, with secure authentication and complete integration with **AWS ECS Fargate** infrastructure.

-A aplicação foi desenvolvida como projeto final da turma **3FRNT** da Pós-Graduação em **Front-end Engineering** da FIAP e está **em produção**, operando com alta disponibilidade através de containerização Docker e orquestração em nuvem.
+The application was developed as a final project for the **3FRNT** class of FIAP's **Front-end Engineering** Graduate Program and is **in production**, operating with high availability through Docker containerization and cloud orchestration.

-### 👥 Desenvolvido por
+### 👥 Developed by
 - **Diego Minelli** - RM362536
 - **Jackson dos Santos** - RM359898
 - **Jerfeson Guerra** - RM363144